onchain/onchain-clients/onchain-ruby/README.md

-# onchain
+# onchain-api

-Onchain - the Ruby gem for the OnChain Crypto Currency API
+OnchainApi - the Ruby gem for the OnChain Crypto Currency API

 We need to add a proper description.